 Please see responses to the most frequently asked questions below.
 If you have any other queries or concerns please send these to firstname.lastname@example.org

 Although we support the principle of social distancing with children, we are realistic this will not be enforceable 100% of the time.
+Within class 'bubbles' we accept that children will be within 1 meter of other pupils for parts of the day.
 We will not be placing children in isolated areas alone or creating unnecessary anxiety for children by 'telling them off' for unintended breach of this advice.
 We will use age relevant approaches to make social distancing possible, including singing songs, encouraging children to devise rhymes and shared expectations.
 Ultimately, we know all children can learn about ways of staying safe during this strange period of time, but also want children to have a positive experience engaging at school again for their wellbeing and associated learning benefits.
+We will be sharing a 'touch-free zone' strategy with children to reduce physical contact wherever possible.

 Please be reassured that social distancing, although useful in reducing transmission of Covid-19 in school, is only one layer in a school-wide approach to making the environment safe.
 Deep cleaning, good hygiene routines, and regular hand washing are considered more effective approaches in reducing likelihood of catching the virus and I want to ensure you all these strategies are in place.

-You can see a more about our strategies for infection control in the diagram below the FAQs section.
+You can see a more about our 'Systems of Control' for Covid-19 on the 'Autumn 2020' page of the website.

 - Adults will have limited access to the school site,